whitedavidp/android-unistroke-keyboard/README.md

 6. Included the Gesture Builder apk since that is used to modify the raw resources in this app.

-7. Added Graffiti Return/Enter stroke (on alphabet/left side only).
+7. Added Graffiti Return/Enter stroke.

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">